Questions about the Dual Credit program?

 1. What is the goal of the Dual Credit Program?

-The Dual Credit Program is a School/College/Work Initiative offered by George Brown College in partnership with the Toronto District School Board and the Toronto Catholic District School Board to students attending secondary schools located throughout the Greater Toronto area.
-The goal of the Dual Credit programs to encourage secondary school students to complete their secondary school education and to consider continuing on to post-secondary education; the program provides opportunities to explore career interests; and it assists students in making a successful transition to College and apprenticeship programs.
+The Dual Credit Program is a School/College/Work Initiative offered by George Brown College in partnership with the School Boards in the Greater Toronto area: Toronto District School Board, Toronto Catholic District School Board, Dufferin-Peel Catholic District School Board, Peel District School Board and York Region District School Board.
+The goal of the Dual Credit program is to encourage secondary school students to complete their secondary school education and to consider continuing on to post-secondary education; the program provides opportunities to explore career interests by taking specialized courses; and it assists students in making a in making a successful transition to College and apprenticeship programs.

 2. What is a Dual Credit?